Curated by Pia Bolognesi and Giulio Bursi

 Supported by Harvard Film Archive.

-Conceived as a manifesto for an organic connection among painting, sculpture, photography, moving images, poetry and performance, Black Matters is the first major solo exhibition of Aldo Tambellini (born 1930, Syracuse, NY, USA).
+Presented as a manifesto for an organic connection among painting, sculpture, photography, moving images, poetry and performance, Black Matters is the first major solo exhibition of Aldo Tambellini (1930, Syracuse, NY, USA),

 A key figure in the 1960s underground scene of New York and a catalyst of innovation in the field of multimedia art, after early experiments with color in the 1950s, Tambellini embraced BLACK as an artistic, philosophical, social and political commitment.
 The American Civil Rights Movement and the struggle for racial equality, the Vietnam War, and the Space Age were the main influences on his visionary oeuvre, unique in that it demonstrates the fragile balance between an artist’s absorption of the stimuli provided by contemporary new technologies and the social and political environment of his time.